-New Video Footage Emerges Of The Thai Soccer Team Who Have Been Trapped In A Cave
+New Video Footage Emerges Of The Thai Soccer Team Trapped In A Cave

 The video footage, shared by the Thai Navy SEALs involved in the rescue, is from July 3 and shows the many of the boys wrapped in silver emergency blankets.
 Each boy introduces himself and says “Sawadee krap,” as they put their hands together in “wai,” which is the traditional Thai greeting according to Time.

-When one boy asks if he can get something to eat, the cameraman replies with, “You guys are about to get a meal.”
+When one boy asks if he can get something to eat, the cameraman replies with “You guys are about to get a meal.”

 You can view the new footage of the trapped Thai soccer team below.